 ]]>

-https://www.thebelgoreport.com/2014/04/afterimage-by-jim-verburg-at-galerie-nicolas-robert/feed/ 0
+http://www.thebelgoreport.com/2014/04/afterimage-by-jim-verburg-at-galerie-nicolas-robert/feed/ 0

-Galerie Hugues Charbonneau – Point Ligne Plan https://www.thebelgoreport.com/2013/07/galerie-hugues-charbonneau-point-ligne-plan/?utm_source=rss&utm_medium=rss&utm_campaign=galerie-hugues-charbonneau-point-ligne-plan https://www.thebelgoreport.com/2013/07/galerie-hugues-charbonneau-point-ligne-plan/#respond Sun, 07 Jul 2013 14:15:47 +0000 http://www.thebelgoreport.com/?p=4261 On show this month at Galerie Hugues Charbonneau is an eclectic mix of artists: Marie-Claude Bouthillier, Tammi Campbell, Jean-Benoit Pouliot, Julie Trudel and Trevor Gould…
+Galerie Hugues Charbonneau – Point Ligne Plan http://www.thebelgoreport.com/2013/07/galerie-hugues-charbonneau-point-ligne-plan/ http://www.thebelgoreport.com/2013/07/galerie-hugues-charbonneau-point-ligne-plan/#respond Sun, 07 Jul 2013 14:15:47 +0000 http://www.thebelgoreport.com/?p=4261 Marie-Claude Bouthillier at Galerie Hugues Charbonneau

 Marie-Claude Bouthillier at Galerie Hugues Charbonneau